 Is Illinois really a state where more than 15 out of 100 people are admitted lawbreakers?

-Surveys like this are certainly good for business for MADD, crusading anti drug driving legislatures, and manufacturers of ignition interlock devices.
+Surveys like this are certainly good for business for MADD, crusading anti-drunk driving legislatures, and manufacturers of ignition interlock devices.
 But do they really help inform or protect the public, and does the result of the outcry actually reduce drunk driving rates?

 For help with an Illinois DUI charge, please contact us for a case evaluation and free legal consultation.